Byout Renovations. The quality of work you need

 Map of the Niagara Region showing communities served by local contractors and homeowners

-This article explains, in plain language, what that tends to mean for homeowners in 2026, what you still have to do before you build, and how extra units can affect value and rent in Niagara.
+This article explains, in plain language, what the additional-residential-unit framework generally means, what you still have to check before building, and why no province-wide rule guarantees approval for a specific design.
 It is not legal advice.
-Zoning, site conditions, and provincial rules change.
-Before you spend money, talk to your municipal planning and building staff, a qualified designer, and where needed a lawyer.
+Zoning, site conditions, servicing, conservation or heritage constraints, and provincial rules can change.
+Before spending money, talk to municipal planning and building staff and the qualified professionals your project requires.

 What Bill 23 Actually Allows (Up to Three Residential Units on Many Lots)